victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 \end{cases}
 \]

 So, our new definitions are more flexible, allowing us to assign probabilities to unevenly weighted outcomes.
+This approach finally allows for unequal probabilities in discrete spaces.
+Let's now try to extend this to continuous spaces.

 ---